 Diving First Aid for Professional Divers (DFA Pro)

-Professional divers have unique responsibilities and a duty to respond to unique situations; their first-aid training should not be any less unique.
-DAN’s Diving First Aid for Professional Divers course is designed for commercial, professional, aquarium and scientific divers, and it provides knowledge and first-aid skills specifically for these work environments.
-It is the most comprehensive first aid course in the dive industry, and taking this course gives Divemasters and dive instructors an indispensable set of risk-mitigation skills.
+Professional divers have unique responsibilities and a duty to respond to unique situations; their first aid training should not be any less unique.
+DAN’s Diving First Aid for Professional Divers course is designed for commercial, professional, aquarium, and scientific divers, and it provides knowledge and first aid skills specifically for these work environments.